WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/assignment_2/readme.md

 Fig. 4: Model's ability to detect the objects of interest as training progresses

 ### Average Precision of the Model
 Having trained the model, Table 1 shows the average precision computed for each of the class in the validation dataset.
+Overall, the model achieves a mean Average Precision (mAP) of 0.1227.

 Class | Average Precision
 :----:|:----------------: